JacobMintzer/Haruka/README.md

 # Haruka
-Discord bot for Nijigasaki Discord
+Discord bot for management of the Nijigasaki Discord and adjacent Love Live servers.
 ### TODO
 * Scheduling
   * birthday messages to users/girls